omsf/joint-demo/script.md

 Visual inspection will show you this this is a congeneric series based around a bi-heterocyclic core, with substitution of the heterocycle and elaborations at both ends.

-We want to asses ligands by how strongly they bind to MCL1, but also care about if they'd be filtered out by the body before they can get to a tumor cell - metabolism, toxicity, anything within ADMET.
-Likewise, we'd want to filter out any compounds that may have some ADMET liabilities before continuing to lead optimization.
+We want to asses ligands by how strongly they bind to MCL1, but also care about if they'd have off-target effects.
 A pass through our dataset at this stage isn't free, but it's relatively quick and cheap, almost certainly more efficient than trying to "fix" a series at a later stage, after lead optimization.